jitsi/jitsi-videobridge/doc/tcp.md

 to be generated.

 #Configuration
-By default TCP support is enabled on port 443 with fallback on port 4443.
-The following properties can be set in $HOME/.sip-communicator/sip-communicator.properties in order to control the TCP-related functionality.
+By default TCP support is enabled on port 443 with fallback to port 4443.
+The following properties can be set in $HOME/.sip-communicator/sip-communicator.properties to control the TCP-related functionality.

 ### *org.jitsi.videobridge.DISABLE_TCP_HARVESTER*